-- 1. The following sanctions can be imposed upon a student(s) who has violated the Learner Code of Conduct: - a.
-WARNING: A written notice to the student stating the student is currently violating or has violated Crown College Learner Code of Conduct. - b.
+The following sanctions can be imposed upon a student(s) who has violated the Learner Code of Conduct:

+WARNING: A written notice to the student stating the student is currently violating or has violated Crown College Learner Code of Conduct.

 PROBATION: A written reprimand for violation of specific regulations.
-This is designated for a specific period of time. - c.
-LOSS OF PRIVILEGES: Denial of specific privileges for a specific amount of time. - d.
-ACADEMIC CREDIT LOSS: Receiving a failing grade due to academic dishonesty. - e.
-RESTITUTION: Compensation for loss, damage, or injury. - f.
-SUSPENSION: Separation of student and college for a specific amount of time, after which the student will be eligible to apply for review by the Admissions Council. - g.
-EXPULSION: Permanent separation from the college. - h.
-WITHHOLDING OF DEGREE: College reserves the right to hold degree until sanctions, if any, have been completed. - 2.
-Incarceration will lead to a suspension of a minimum of one year after all legal obligations are concluded. - All sanctions listed above, except for Suspension, Expulsion, and Withholding a degree, will not become a part of the student(s) permanent record, but will be placed in the student's disciplinary record.
+This is designated for a specific period of time.

+LOSS OF PRIVILEGES: Denial of specific privileges for a specific amount of time.

+ACADEMIC CREDIT LOSS: Receiving a failing grade due to academic dishonesty.

+RESTITUTION: Compensation for loss, damage, or injury.

+SUSPENSION: Separation of student and college for a specific amount of time, after which the student will be eligible to apply for review by the Admissions Council.

+EXPULSION: Permanent separation from the college.

+WITHHOLDING OF DEGREE: College reserves the right to hold degree until sanctions, if any, have been completed.

+All sanctions listed above, expect for Suspension, Expulsion, and Withholding a degree, will not become a part of the student(s) permanent record, but will be placed in the student's disciplinary record.